Improving linear quantile regression for replicated data: Concluding remarks

 \section{Concluding remarks}

+In the case of replicated data, we have shown that the asymptotic efficiency of the usual quantile regression can be improved upon by using suitable weights for replication.
+Weighted least squares regression of conditional sample quantiles or weighted quantile regression can be useful for this purpose.
+These improvements are explained by our theoretical results that work for multiple explanatory variables.
+The asymptotic efficiency of the unweighted estimator coincides with that of the weighted estimators (i.e., using weights is unnecessary) only in very restrictive cases.
+This can occur, for instance, when the density of the conditional response has identical values at the quantile of interest over the support of the covariate.

+The key to better performance of the WLS or the WKB estimator is their utilization of replications through weights.
+These weights involve estimation of the density of the response at the given quantile through existing methods \citep{siddiqui, Silverman_1986}.
+Our simulation study indicates that the cost of estimation of density is not substantial.

-Thus, the limited simulations and a real data analysis conducted here generally support the wisdom of using the WLS estimator as an alternative to the KB estimator in the case of replicated data, particularly for the middle quantiles.
+The simulations and a real data analysis conducted here generally support the wisdom of using the WLS or the WKB estimator as an alternative to the KB estimator in the case of replicated data.

-The key to better performance of the WLS estimator is its utilization of replications through weights.
-A weighted version of the KB estimator can also accomplish this. \cite{Knight} have shown in an unpublished work that a weighted quantile regression estimator with weights $\sigma_i(\tau)$ as defined in \eqref{weigts} is first order equivalent to the WLS estimator with those weights and is neither uniformly better nor uniformly worse than it in second order.
-Our simulations (not reported here) confirmed this finding.